 After more than an hour of walking, I finally arrived at the Kebble Nature Reserve.
 I continued to follow the road to the western tip of the island, where the lighthouse is located.
 And it was when I reached the coast that I began to hear them: the cries of thousands of birds mingling with the sound of the waves.

-There is a small interpretation center on the seabirds and an observation platform overlooking the cliffs.
+There is a small interpretation centre on the seabirds and an observation platform overlooking the cliffs.
 The interpretation center offers binoculars, which I took advantage of in order to better observe the birds.
 And there, in the midst of thousands of razorbills, guillemots and kittiwakes, I recognized some specimens of puffins with their colored beaks and feet.
 They were not the first ones I had ever seen, but I think this was the first time I’ve seen that many of them in one place.

 I spent a lot of time watching the birds.
 Too much time.
 I eventually realized that my ferry was leaving in a little over an hour and I had 5 kilometres to walk to get back to the village.